marcje/notes/courses/rhcsa.md

 * Systemd timers
   * Modern alternative to both AT and CRON

-Most importantly for me will be cronjobs, which basically have the following syntax:
+Most importantly will be cronjobs, as AT jobs can be created interactively, which basically have the following syntax:

 ```bash
 SHELL=/bin/bash